BLCM/bl3mods/Apocalyptech/gear_changes/better_maliwan_charge_time/README.md

 Pistols and SMGs receive a 50% improvement, shotguns get 60%, and snipers will always be instant-fire (though the models which fire on *releasing* the trigger will still do so).

+This has been updated through DLC4 (Psycho Krieg and the Fantastic Fustercluck).

 TODO
 ====